 Since the iPhone 5S not much has changed with the camera.
 The only new feature to come to the camera of the iPhone 6 is that Panorama photographs can now be taken in 43 megapixels.

 The iPhone 6 Plus, however, has one feature better than the iPhone 6 here - optical image stabilisation.

 With video recording, the iPhone 6 and iPhone 6 Plus can record at up to 240 frames per second as well as 120 frames per second.
 The iPhone 5S however can only record at up to 120 frames per second.
 This frame rate is reserved for the 'Slo-mo video' functionality.

-As well as this, the iPhone 6 and iPhone 6 Plus use continious auto focus and cinematic video stabilisation features whilst the video is being recorded.
+As well as this, the iPhone 6 and iPhone 6 Plus use continuous auto-focus and cinematic video stabilisation features whilst the video is being recorded.

 Contactless payment uses NFC on credit and debit cards

-In the same way that these debit and credit cards can support near field communication to provide payment, the iPhone 6 or Apple Watch combined with an iPhone 5, iPhone 5S or iPhone 5C will be able to provide payment.
+In the same way that these debit and credit cards can support near-field communication to provide payment, the iPhone 6 or Apple Watch combined with an iPhone 5, iPhone 5S or iPhone 5C will be able to provide payment.
 This is done through the NFC technology.
-Competitors such as Samsung and other Android running devices have had this for years - but do many people use it?
+Competitors such as Samsung and other Android-running devices have had this for years - but do many people use it?
 No. This is because there has not been enough support for it.
-Apple announced it had made friends with hundreds of banks and industry leaders across the word to make Apple Pay available to the end user extremely quickly.
+Apple announced it had made friends with hundreds of banks and industry leaders across the world to make Apple Pay available to the end user extremely quickly.